meghna-saxena/typescript/README.md

 Now, if we have to change the type of data as `any[]`, it will be cumbersome to change at places.
 So we can assign the type to one word which can be reused.

-We'll later learn about classes, which alows to create objects or blueprints of an object, but here we can use type alias to store a type
+We'll later learn about classes, which allows to create objects or blueprints of an object, but here we can use type alias to store a type

+// type alias

 - Create alias with `type` keyword and then name of your choice

 ```
 type Complex = {data: number[], output: (all: boolean) => number[]};